Aviva ER Plans

 They decided to keep their lifetime mortgage product and focus on being the best, which they achieved by getting industry approval by winning numerous awards.

 The answer to the question chiefly concerns whether the money is borrowed alone or with another person.
 If you’ve taken the lifetime mortgage alone, once you pass away or move into long-term care, the loan is due for repayment.
 It’s customary for the home to be sold, the repayment made by the estate and the outstanding equity made available for inheritance.
+For more information see our dedicated page about what happens to my equity release plan when i die?

 Yes, but generally speaking, a lifetime mortgage is considered a long-term commitment.
 For new mortgage takers, you are allowed to pay up to 10% of the amount that was initially borrowed per annum.
 If you wanted to repay more, there would be an early repayment fee.